 Istanbul is one of the most beautiful cities in the world, which was founded on two continents and has been the capital of two great empires throughout history.
-There are many beautiful historical palaces that should be visited in this big and beautiful city.
+There are many beautiful historical palaces that should be visited in this very big and very beautiful city.
 You will read brief information about these palaces on the rest of the page.

 Topkapi Palace; It was built by Fatih Sultan Mehmet.
 It was a palace hosted 22 different Sultans and their families and the political center of the Ottoman empire for 400 years here.
 Topkapı Palace was dominated by an area of 700,000 square meters when it was first built.
 It currently has an area of 80,000 m2.
 Topkapı Palace, which is within the boundaries of Fatih district, attracts the attention of local and foreign tourists today.
 Topkapı Palace was opened to the public as a museum upon 1924.